 However, since this is a free content-unblocking service, one should not expect unmatched performance.

 At one point in the past, Ultrasurf had to struggle with overloaded servers due to increased traffic from Iran.
 This caused the servers to crash often, which was also confirmed by the team on the official website.
-The current slow speeds could hence be a result of overloaded servers due to high traffic from countries that have tough internet censorship.
+Hence, the current slow speeds could be a result of overloaded servers due to high traffic from countries that have tough internet censorship.

 At the same time, Freedom House reports, “Ultrasurf’s user base expands every time a significant social event takes place in China, such as the 2003 SARS outbreak or the Tibetan uprising in 2008.”
 Perhaps the recent COVID-19 outbreak could have also caused an overload on the Ultrasurf servers due to a high user base.